songfd2018/DIFseq-Rpackage/README.md

 ## Demo

-Please check the user's guide for the detailed instructions on how to use the package by running the following code in the `R` session:
+Please check the user's guide for detailed instructions on how to use the package by running the following code in the `R` session:

 ```
 vignette("DIFseq_user_guide",package="DIFseq")  # view the vignettes